neo4j-devtools/graph-app-starter/README.md

 ## Distribution

+### Structure
 Graph App should be distributed as a valid [npm package file](https://docs.npmjs.com/files/package.json), where `dist` folder contains a default app entry point `index.html`.
 App should be extractable as `zip`/`tgz` file.

+and

+Since Neo4j Desktop 1.1.10 hosted graph applications are supported.
+Just "install" using the URL to the hosted graph application.

+### Neo4j Desktop API version support
 Manifest file `package.json` should also include Neo4j Desktop API version that is used.
 *Note:* You can either specify explicit `apiVersion` or semver range.